 Famed for its cuisine and filled with culture, the region of Provence is an enchanting destination for a luxury escape.
-Beyond your choice of boutique hotel the landscape rolls on for miles, bathed in the beautiful light that has attracted generations of great artists.
+Beyond your choice of luxury and boutique hotels, the landscape rolls on for miles bathed in the beautiful light that has attracted generations of great artists.
 From the eerie peak of Mont Ventoux to the gleaming Côte d’Azur, this is France at its luminous best.

 Hilltop towns and ancient Roman sites, all wrapped up in a lavender-clad landscape.

 Many picturesque Provence towns are rooted in the Roman era and the region is filled with sites to explore, such as the largely intact Théâtre antique d'Orange.
 Over the centuries, thousands of artists have been seduced by the landscapes, light and lifestyle.
 Van Gogh painted 200 canvases here and Cezanne, Picasso and Matisse are inextricably linked to Provence.